getnelson/nelson/docs/src/hugo/content/index.md

   <small><em>Figure 3.2: load balancer overview</em></small>
 </div>

 Typically load balancers are static at the edge of the network because external DNS is often mapped to them.
 This is clearly a mismatch between statically configured DNS and the very dynamic, scheduler-based infrastructure Nelson otherwise relies upon.
-To bridge this gap, Nelson makes the assumption that the LB in question is capable of dynamically updating its runtime routes, either via API directly, or via consul-template triggering updates and reloads on LB configuration (for example, reloading HAProxy config).
+To bridge this gap, Nelson makes the assumption that the LB in question is capable of dynamically updating its runtime routes via consuming the Lighthouse discovery protocol.

-In order to achieve this dynamism on the load balancer, Nelson writes out a whole set of information about source and destination routes to the Consul in the appropriate datacenter.
-This is intended to then be used / consumed by whatever process needs to keep the load balancer up-to-date.
-The protocol is as follows:
+Nelson also publishes static configuration pertaining the load balancer before it's launched into the datacenter.

+The protocol is as follows and is published to Consul's KV store at nelson/v1/loadbalancers/<lb-name>:

 ```
 [
   {
     "port_label": "default",
-    "backend_stack": "foo--1-0-301--aovcp784",
     "frontend_port": 8444,
-    "frontend_name": "default-foo--1-0-301--aovcp784"
+    "service_name": "http-service",
+    "major_version": 1
   }
 ]
 ```